Fenris42/Fenris42.github.io/Unity_Projects.md

 ### Retrospective:

-- Had a hard time finding the fun and direction of the game
+- Had a hard time finding the fun and direction of the game.
-- Team was initially excited about project but in reality didnt have enough time to dedicate to the project
+- Team was initially excited about the project but in reality didn't have enough time to dedicate it.
+Initially scoped as a team effort, project was shelved primarily because of this factor.
-- Top down added more directions of travel and more freedom of design, however it increased programming complexity more than initially thought
+- Top-down added more directions of travel and more freedom of design, but it increased programming complexity more than initially thought.
-- Asset store had limited selection of art for this camera angle
+- Asset store had limited selection of art for this camera angle.
-- Assets required more sprites and animations to cover front and back directions
+- Assets required more sprites and animations to cover front and back directions.
-- Camera angle made perspectives difficult to manage such as doors on the left, right and bottom of screen not looking right
+- Camera angle made perspectives difficult to manage.
+For example doors on the left, right and bottom of screen didn't look right.

 ---